-Affiliate Marketplace: Affiliate network is also called affiliate marketplace.
-Affiliate marketplace works as a middleman to connect publishers with merchants.
+Affiliate Marketplace: The Affiliate network is also called the affiliate marketplace.
+It works as a middleman to connect publishers with merchants.

-Affiliate Product/service: The product you promote on your blog through an affiliate programme is called affiliate product.
+Affiliate Product/service: The product you promote on your blog through an affiliate program is called the affiliate product.

 You can promote an affiliate product by displaying a banner ad or text link on your blog.

-Banner Ad: A graphical ad which you can display on your blog for promoting an affiliate product/service.
+Banner Ad: A graphical ad that you can display on your blog for promoting an affiliate product/service.

 Contextual Link: This is a text link.
 You can place this link within your blog content to promote an affiliate product/service.

-Commission: If you readers buy something by clicking on the banner ad or text link is shown on your blog, the merchant will pay you a predetermined amount.
-That is called commission or affiliate commission.
+Commission: If your readers buy something clicking on the banner ad or text link shown on your blog, the merchant will pay you a predetermined amount.
+That is called Commission or Affiliate Commission.